szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 Finally, it has a charge ability usable twice per day called Heavenly Strike, that causes a lightning bolt to fall from the sky dealing 6d6+24 electrical damage (save vs. Breath at -5 to take three quarters of the damage) followed shortly by a column of fire that deals 6d6+24 fire damage (save vs. Breath at -5 to take three quarters of the damage).
 The fire damage spreads to enemies that stand too close to the fire, which deals 60% of the potential fire damage.
 Doing this, also empowers the wielder's attacks for 1 turn, dealing +2 fire and electrical damage per hit.

-**Component 1490:** Make Neb's Nasty Cutter have an unlimited amount of poison
+### Make Neb's Nasty Cutter never run out of poison (1490)

-The dagger will always cause 20 poison damage over 10 seconds if a save vs. Death is failed and never deplete.
+Self-explanatory.

-**Component 1630:** Make The Jade's Fang slightly more powerful and improve the life-steal effect
+### Make The Jade's Fang more powerful (1630)

 This component will make the healing per it based on probabilities, such that there is a 50% chance it will heal by 1, 20% chance it will heal by 2, 15% chance it heals by 3, 10% chance it heals by 4, and 5% chance it heals by 5.
 Additionally, there is a 15% chance the stun effect happens too, but only if a Save vs. Spell is failed (the vanilla 5% chance gives no saving throws).
-All the effects now bypass Magic Resistance, like the Stupifier in BGEE and Adjatha the Drinker (which is probably an oversight in this case).
+All the effects now bypass Magic Resistance, which is probably an oversight.

-**Component 1660:** Make Heart of the Golem +2 get a couple more magic-based features, inspired by the description
+### Make Heart of the Golem +2 more unique based on the description (1660)

-This makes the dagger, which is made from arcane metals from a golem, imbued with something more magically golem-like:

 - Improves Magic Resistance by 10% when held
 - 50% chance of inflicting 1d4 magic damage, no save

-**Component 1670:** Make Werebane +1 (Silver Dagger) a bit more effective against Lycanthropes
+### Make Werebane more effective vs. lycanthropes (1670)

 Werebane's description is a little misleading.
 It doesn't cause +4 damage against Lycanthropes.
 The 1d4+1 base damage of the weapon doesn't become 1d4+5.
 This type of confusing description is common to all weapons that do extra damage to specific creatures.
 Instead, it causes 1d4+1, and if the target is a Lycanthrope, another tick of 3 piercing damage is inflicted.
 This improves this extra additive tick of damage so it inflicts 6 instead, and the additional THAC0 is also +6.

-**Component 1680:** Make Stiletto of Demarchess +2 a bit more powerful and bleed every hit
+### Make Stiletto of Demarchess more sadistically powerful (1680)

 This component makes the weapon try to stun the victim with a probability of 25% instead of 20%.
 Inspired by the sadistic story behind the weapon, it now has +5% higher critical hit chances, and it also causes bleeding every hit, similar to Gnasher, inflicting 2 extra piercing damage, as well as 2 more per round for 3 rounds.

-**Component 1681:** Make Elements' Fury +2 slightly more powerful
+### Make Elements' Fury more powerful (1681)

-This component makes this dagger a bit more powerful in the following ways:

 - Damage dice number against elementals improved by 1: 2d4
 - Elemental resistance improved by 10% while holding it.
 - Random elemental damage improved to 2

-**Component 1682:** Make Acid-Etched Dagger +2 generally more powerful and act as +3
+### Make Acid-Etched Dagger a more powerful +3 weapon (1682)

-This component makes this weapon one of the few +3 weapons in the expansion, acting in every way as a +3 weapon, as well as:
+- Weapon is now +3
 - Acid damage on hit increased from 1 to 1d3
 - 20% chance of causing 1d3 acid damage per round for 3 rounds (improved from 1, 15% chance), as well as adding an Armor Class penalty of 2 for 3 rounds

-**Component 1683:** Make Gemblade +2 more powerful and more worth hanging onto for wizards
+### Make Gemblade more worth hanging onto for wizards (1683)

-This makes Gemblade +2 more worth using.
-Gemblade is one of those "cool items" design-wise, but functionally, it has nothing that interesting, particularly considering INT bonuses are generally useless in the vanilla game.
+Gemblade is one of those "cool items" that are functionally not interesting, particularly considering INT bonuses are generally unimportant in vanilla game.
 So now, other than increasing INT by 1:

 - Every hit causes an additional 1d2 magic damage
 - 33% chances of causing additional 1d4+2 magic damage
 - Mages/Sorcerers can cast 2 more spells of levels 1 and 2 while holding it.
 - Acts as a +3 weapon for the purposes of what it can hit

-**Component 1684:** Make basic throwing daggers usable as melee weapons
+### Make basic throwing daggers usable as melee weapons (1684)

 This copies the design of SoD's special throwing dagger such that you can use vanilla throwing daggers as melee weapons if desired.
 The items modified are:

 - Throwing dagger (dagg05.itm): Has a melee option that deals 1d3 piercing damage, with a speed factor of 3
 - Poisoned throwing dagger (dagg16.itm): Has a melee option that deals 1d3 piercing damage, plus +1 poison damage (no save).
 The usual poisoning ability does not work in this mode, only in ranged mode.
 This was done because otherwise using it as a melee weapon is too obvious as a better choice.

-**Component 1686:** Make Life-Stealer +4 a more powerful cursed weapon (requires mod to make it available, such as UB)
+### Make Life-Stealer +4 a more powerful cursed weapon (1686)

 This component overhauls the unused Life-Stealer +4 dagger, turning it into a powerful cursed weapon.
 Note this does not add the weapon to the game; a mod like Unfinished Business is required to obtain it.